-Thermal springs, gourmet food and stunning scenery intertwined with aromatic whites and red Bordeaux blends – for a little island, there’s much to enjoy, says BRIDGET STOTT
+Thermal springs, gourmet food and stunning scenery intertwined with aromatic whites and red Bordeaux blends – there’s much to enjoy on North Island, says BRIDGET STOTT.

 Hawke’s Bay, Martinborough and Gisborne are a haven for lovers of top-class, boutique New Zealand wines.
 Some are rarely found outside the country, making a trip to the North Island very rewarding.

 The best time to visit North Island is February, not just for the weather, but for Harvest Hawke’s Bay, the annual wine festival in Hastings.
 What started as a local country fair has grown into an global event attracting 20,000 visitors.

 Most will fly into Auckland, from where it’s a seven-hour drive to Gisborne.
 An overnight stop at the extraordinary bubbling, hissing, thermal wonderland of Rotorua is advised.
 Next day, continue south, perhaps pausing for a picnic lunch or jetboat ride at the powerful, aqua blue Huka Falls, before scooting past trout-stuffed Lake Taupo.
 At this point, you head eastward, through dark primeval forests and away from the mountainous backbone of the North Island, towards the east coast.